Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 Changelog
 ---------
+* Unreleased
+- Fixed an issue that caused an infinite loading screen when the game failed to layout transition target.
+  For example this happened when the game shows "This house has nothing of value.".

 * 2.4
 - Skyrim preset is now the default.
 - Fixed level progress bar that was incorrect when loading a new save.